heremaps/gluecodium/docs/lime_idl.md

 #### Visibility

 Most elements can be prefixed with a visibility prefix.
-Possible visibility prefixes are currently `public` and `internal`.
+Possible visibility prefixes are currently `public`, `internal`, `open` and `open internal`.
 Visibility prefix is optional, an element without such prefix is considered `public`.
 The visibility prefix, if present, should precede the rest of the declaration.

 * Example: `internal static property secretDelegate: ProcessorDelegate? { get set }`
 * List of element kinds that can have a visibility prefix: class, interface, types, function,